achevuturi/PEACFLOW_Manaus-flood-forecasting/README.md

 The forecast of the maximum water level of Negro River at Manaus (in meters) is given in the command line.
 All the downloaded data (CHIRPS rainfall and AMO index text file) is deleted.

 **Citation:**
-Users who apply the software resulting in presentations or papers are kindly asked to cite:
+Users who apply the software resulting in presentations or papers are kindly asked to cite the publication below.

 Chevuturi et al.........